iot-lab-kiit/Android-Components-Library/README.md

 3.Decide the best suiting sub-category for your component under basic or advanced

-4.Go to string.xml file and add the name and the corresponding icon.
+4.Go to string.xml file and add the name and the corresponding icon.(You can get icon from [here](https://www.flaticon.com/).)

 5.Create the fragment with a demo of the component and the related codes as done in other fragments.